softwaresaved/2024-11-26-fair-software/index.md

 {% endcomment %}

 {% if site.pilot %}
 The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
 The workshop will include regular breaks.
-Please [contact the workshop organisers](#contact) if you would like more information about the planned schedule.
+Please <a href="#contact">contact the workshop organisers</a> if you would like more information about the planned schedule.
 {% endif %}

 <hr/>